thirdweb-dev/dynamic-contracts/README.md

 }
 ```

-I slightly more optimized and practical version of a Router is the `BaseRouter`, provided in the repository.
+A more optimized and practical version of a Router is the `BaseRouter`, provided in the repository.
 We recommend using that as a base for your own routers.

 ## Feedback